Written By Liz Eggleston

 How did you choose what field to specialize in?

-Michelle: During General Assembly’s UX design intensive I thought I would be a UX designer, but once we had a class on UX writing I knew that’s what I wanted to do.
+Michelle: During General Assembly’s UX Design Bootcamp I thought I would be a UX designer, but once we had a class on UX writing I knew that’s what I wanted to do.
 Since I have a background in professional and creative writing, I figured if I can condense an 80,000-word novel into one sentence then I can do UX writing, which is all about being clear, concise, and useful.
 I supplemented my knowledge by taking UX writing-specific courses online and completely fell in love with it!

 Linda: As a full-stack developer, I kept my options open.
 I applied for multiple titles and positions, first landing a role as a software engineer doing mostly back end then evolving to a full stack software developer role at my current company.
 I love being able to apply all the knowledge I learned at Sabio on the job.
 You never stop learning in this line of work!